kgpu/wgpu-java/README.md

 ### Structure :
 ###### wgpu-java/core
 Libraries that make wgpu easier to use in Java.
-Includes a windowing library, rendering pipelines, swap chains, etc.
+Includes a windowing library, rendering pipelines, swap chains, etc. Uses LWJGL to get Glfw bindings

 ###### wgpu-java/native:
 Actual bindings with wgpu-native.
 Bindings are created at